Will Carla be in hot water with three one time lovers – their wives – and her grown up baby?

-The film also has splendid all star cast with many of my favourites.
+The film also has a splendid all-star cast with many of my favourites.
 This cast included two lovely actresses that I’ve honoured in blogathons, Lee Grant and Shelley Winters.
 And Telly Savalas!
-Also a British national treasure, the humourist Denis Norden – yup, the guy who sat in the chair for TV’s It’s Alright on the Night and it’s spin-offs (1977-2006) – was listed as one of the scriptwriters.
+Also a British national treasure, the humourist Denis Norden – yup, the guy who sat in the chair for TV’s It’s Alright on the Night and its spin-offs (1977-2006) – was listed as one of the scriptwriters.
 These factors made this film a must see and review film.

 The film was set (and filmed) in Italy and tells of the much loved San Forino villager, Carla Campbell (Gina Lollobrigida).
 Carla returns home in her jazzy sports car after some time away.
 To her surprise, she finds a parade, crowds, flags and buses everywhere.

 A squadron of one time GIs has returned to this Italian village for a reunion.
 Nearly 20 years ago, this squadron was based in her little Italian village during the war.
 Since then, the men have put money into a fund and are there to see the opening of a chapel that they donated to the town.
 They’ve brought their wives, and some of them have their kids in tow.

 Three of the men – Cpl.
 Phil Newman (Phil Silvers), Lt.
 Justin Young (Peter Lawford), and Sgt.
 Walter Braddock (Telly Savalas) – hope to visit Carla.
 Back then, these three young GIs had all lodged with her at different times during the same ten day period, then the squadron moved on.
 These three men had all been intimate with her.
 Each of them received a letter from Carla after she learned of her pregnancy three weeks later.
 Gina didn’t know which one of them was the father…